TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 148/Psalms 148.1.md

 ---

-Praise ye Jehovah.
-Praise ye Jehovah from the heavens: Praise him in the heights.
+Praise Yah!
+Praise Yahweh from the heavens!
+Praise him in the heights!